-Activities : Birding, Child-Friendly, Photography, Triple/Quad Cabins
+Activities : Birding, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins

 $999,999,999 to $0

 The rocky shores of Krossfjorden are home to numerous bird colonies and a range of species.
-Anchor the ship in a protected harbor, launch the Zodiacs and cruise along the bird cliffs near the 14th of July Glacier.
-Watch out for bearded and ringed seals are known to frequent the waters here—watch out for them in the dark waters of the fjord.
+The ship will anchor in a protected harbor.
+Board a Zodiac and cruise along the bird cliffs near the 14th of July Glacier.
+Bearded and ringed seals are known to frequent the waters here—watch out for them in the dark waters of the fjord.
 Lilliehook Glacier, at the northwestern head of Krossfjorden, is an incredible sight.
-The glacier face stretches almost seven kilometers and is around 80 meters high.
-Viewed from the ship or on a Zodiac cruise you come to appreciate the enormous scale of your surroundings.
-Later in the day as you sail out, you might see the historic airship anchor pylon near the scientific community of Ny Ålesund.
-This remote outpost earned its place in aviation pioneering history as a starting point for North Pole aviation exploration.
-Nearby Smeerenburgfjorden has a four-hundred-year history of whaling.
+The glacier face stretches just over four miles and has a height of around 262-feet.
+Viewed from the Zodiac, you come to appreciate the enormous scale of your surroundings.
+Large colonies of birds including kittiwakes and ivory gulls can be seen diving at the front of the glacier when chunks calve off, stirring up the nutrients in the water.
+Polar bears can often be seen patrolling here because of the number of seals on ice.

 Continue north and east up into the ice, hoping to cross the 80° north parallel.
-As we approach the ice edge the ship slows down and all hands are either on the bridge or out on the outer decks as we start scanning for wildlife.
-Bearded seals, ringed seals, walrus, and polar bear may be found hauled out on the edges of the ice.
+Approaching the ice-edge the ship slows down and all hands are either on the bridge or out on the outer decks scanning for wildlife.
+Bearded seals, ringed seals, and walrus may be found hauled out on the edges of the ice.
 Harp seals swim in herds of 10 to 20 through the open water channels in the ice.
 A buttery-colored lump miles away on the ice metamorphoses into a polar bear as the ship slowly works its way through the ice toward it.
-The ship is perfectly designed for near silent approach and our Captain takes great pride in bringing us in close enough to experience the wildlife without disturbing it for some great photographic opportunities.
+The ship is perfectly designed for a near silent approach and the captain takes great pride in bringing you in as close as possible to the wildlife without disturbing it for some great photographic opportunities.

-All guests are required to have comprehensive travel insurance which must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter) and personal liability.
-It must cover cancellation, curtailment and loss of luggage and personal effects.
+All guests are required to have comprehensive travel insurance.
+The travel insurance must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter), luggage and personal effects, and personal liability.
+It is strongly recommended that you purchase cancellation and curtailment insurance.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Once you have booked your voyage to the Polar Regions, you will be required to complete a Medical Information Form.
 This form must be completed, signed and returned no later than 90 days prior to departure.

-Sea Kayaking: $695 per person; pre-booking required
+Sea Kayaking: pre-booking required